Rehab-Robotics-Lab/FloSystem/README.md

 1. Set switch to AP mode
 2. connect by wifi and navigate to 192.168.0.1
-3. Quick setup set ssid to flo-net and password to floiscool#01
+3. Quick setup set ssid to flo-net and password to xxxxxx
 4. Plug in cable
 5. Rock and roll